Aenao17/TherAppy/README.md

     ./gradlew bootRun
     ```

-5. Run npm install in the Frontend folder to install dependencies (must have ionic installed: https://ionicframework.com/docs/intro/cli)
+5. Run npm install in the Frontend folder to install dependencies.
+Make sure you have ionic framework installed: https://ionicframework.com/docs/intro/cli
 6. Run the following command to start the frontend:
     ```bash
     ionic serve